mattbierner/blog.mattbierner.com/_posts/2015-07-23-of-interneting-trees-with-python-and-pi.md

 {% include image.html file="raspberry_pi_pi_volume_knob_bb.png" %}

-I wried up the moisture sensor to pin 0 on the MCP3008.
+I wired up the moisture sensor to pin 0 on the MCP3008.
 The Adafruit tutorial also had some helpful Python code for reading integer values from the MCP3008 that I'll reference, but won't cover in any detail.
 The [example source][src] includes all that if you're interested.

 {% include image.html file="wire-ratking.png" description="I must admit that my wiring was actually closer to this." %}